 Pre-heat olive oil in a skillet on medium-high heat, add just a bit of butter as well if you prefer.
 Place lightly seasoned salmon fillets in pan and give the skillet a light shake to prevent the fish from sticking.
 Cook for a just a couple of minutes uncovered on each side and turn only once.
 After turning, lower heat to medium-low.
 If you so choose, once the salmon is finished cooking, remove fillets from pan and de-glaze the pan with white wine or chicken broth, let reduce add a little bit of butter, stir together and pour over salmon before serving.

-Preheat oven to between 400-450 degrees.
-Spray coat a baking pan or line pan with foil.
-Dress the salmon with your choice of marinade or spices and cook in oven until opaque which depending on oven temperature could be between 8-15 minutes.
+Preheat oven to 400 degrees.
+Coat a baking pan with cooking spray or line pan with foil.
+Dress the salmon with your choice of marinade or spices and cook in oven until opaque, between 6-8 minutes.
+Let rest before serving.